defeat the enemy, strongholds and spiritual warfare

 Stef: That’s amazing.
 How long have you been in this space?
 When did you start, and what did it look like when you first started?

-Gillian: I have been an entrepreneur for about fourteen years.
-I started my first business, a local music studio, in high school and learned a lot such as marketing and hiring a whole staff of teachers.
-I grew it to be one of the biggest, music studios in the northwest.
+Gillian: I have been an entrepreneur for about 14 years.
+I started my first business, a local music studio, in high school and learned a lot, such as marketing and hiring a whole staff of teachers.
+I grew it to be one of the biggest music studios in the northwest.

-After eleven years, I sold the music studio, knowing that was not what I wanted to do long-term.
-It was my day job, my nine-to-five that paid the bills, but I really wanted to transition to entrepreneurship.
+After 11 years, I sold the music studio, knowing that was not what I wanted to do long-term.
+My day job, my nine-to-five, paid the bills, but I wanted to transition to entrepreneurship.

 Owning and operating a music studio was an incredible educational experience, but along the way, every year or two, I started a new side hustle.
 Some of those businesses flopped, some succeeded, and others I kept doing for several years.